 Optimize the images

-Before optimization, the JPEG images were exported from the original data in Adobe Photoshop with image quality set to 80.
-That is not a bad setting by any means, but by using image compression tools such as Squoosh or imagemin, you can achieve dramatic file-size reductions with only minimal quality loss.
+Before optimization, the JPEG images were exported from Adobe Photoshop with image quality set to 80.
+However, tools such as Squoosh and imagemin can reduce file size significantly with only minor quality loss.

 The best image file formats